CEOs lead the way in AI investment and strategy

 Why are CEOs leading AI investments?

-To align spend with strategy and manage risk, ensuring AI drives measurable outcomes.
+To align expenses with strategic goals and manage risks, ensuring AI delivers measurable results.

 How confident are CEOs about AI?

-Surveys show strong confidence in AI’s potential and improving time-to-value as deployments scale.
+Surveys reveal strong confidence in AI’s potential, with improved time-to-value as deployments increase.

 What’s the impact of CEO involvement?

-Faster decisions, clearer priorities, better resourcing—and a shift from proofs-of-concept to production platforms.
+Quicker decisions, clearer priorities, better resource allocation—and a transition from concept demonstrations to production systems.

 By subscribing, you agree to allow Generation Digital to store and process your information according to our privacy policy.
 You can review the full policy at gend.co/privacy.